FuriousGeorge19/W205-Course-Content/14-Patterns-for-Data-Pipelines/sync-slides.md

 #
 ## Announcements

-- droplets - copy all your stuff out by 27Apr2018
 - repos - fork or clone your repos by 27Apr2018
 - future - `course-content` tagged by semester